Skip to main content

 Average Decent Angle (Degrees):

-Following our testing, the customer panel did have additional comments about several drivers feeling or sounding good, although it may not have given them the best numbers.
-While our findings is data-driven, we highly recommend all golfers get fitted and test the drivers themselves when possible – after all, golf is very much an individual sport.
-All told, we compiled a final ranking using statistics like the PGA Tour uses where distance and accuracy rankings are averaged together to determine a #1 driver overall.
+Following our testing, the customer panel did have additional comments about several drivers feeling or sounding good, although they may not have given them the best numbers.
+While our findings are data-driven, we highly recommend all golfers get fitted and test the drivers themselves when possible, because golf is very much an individual sport.
+All told, we compiled a final ranking using statistics like the PGA Tour uses, where distance and accuracy rankings are averaged together to determine a #1 driver overall among the best golf drivers we tested.
 Ranking #1 for 4 of our 7 testers and #2 for a 5th, the overall winner was the Titleist TSR3 driver.

 Finally, thank you for an unbiased review of the 2022 drivers.
 It was great to see exactly how each driver performed using a variety of skill levels and comparisons between actual results.
 Each golfer has a unique swing and results will vary, but your test is a great starting point for anyone looking for a new driver.
 Thanks for only having one winner in each category and not 15 golf medal winners!